usnistgov/capordino/README.md

 Development of tooling to allow conversion of datasets managed by the [Cybersecurity and Privacy Reference Tool (CPRT)](https://csrc.nist.gov/projects/cprt) into [OSCAL](https://www.nist.gov/OSCAL) formats.

-Currently, the command line tool supports generating CSF 2.0 catalog.
+Currently, the command line tool supports generating catalogs for:
+- CSF v2.0
+- SP 800-171 Rev 3

 ### Building
 #### Clone the git repository